All Episodes

 It's almost the same here in Arizona.

-There was a circuit board manufacturer that blew up in a minority neighborhood, which of course the neighborhood wasn't aware of what was being done in there.
+The denial until there were actual dead bodies in this case, and overwhelmingly so, there was a circuit board manufacturer that blew up in a minority neighborhood, which of course the neighborhood wasn't aware of what was being done in there.

 It created a massive fire four years ago.

-We now have about 40 people dead on the same street that was downwind from the fire, and eight right away.
+We now have about 40 people dead on the same street that was downwind from the fire and eight right away.

 They didn't have one, basically.